femou1/pb-handbooks/tms_handbook.md

 Operative is the last rank considered an LR in the rank structure.

 **Marks Required:** 120 marks
-**You must be a Trooper for TWO weeks before you can evaluate up to this rank** **Weapons**
+**You must be a Insurgent for ONE week before you can evaluate up to this rank** **Weapons**
 * Crowbar
 * Pistol
 * Nerve Gas
 * Rifle
+* Submachine Gun
 **Granted access to the Operative+ EAS system**

 **Evaluation**
-* Phase 1: Complete Tall Towers at PBSTAC in under **45** seconds
+* Phase 1: Complete Level 1 Juggernaut
+-- You are set to 175 health before the battle begins -- You are given a linked sword, pistol, rifle and SMG
-* Phase 2: Score at least 15 points in the firing range within **60** seconds -- Targets are three-shot (100 health)
+* Phase 2: Score at least 15 points in the firing range within **45** seconds -- Targets are three-shot (100 health)
 -- Spawn cooldown is half a second
 -- Target size is 2 (studs)
--- Ten targets in the arena at once (Amount of 10)
+-- Twenty targets in the arena at once
 -- Leaderboard is enabled
 * Phase 3: Successful completion of **one** combat arena.
--- Level 2 Sword Bots or Level 2 Gun Bots
+-- Level 2 Sword Bots or Level 3 Gun Bots
 --- Sword Bots have a spawn cooldown of 7 seconds
---- Gun bots have a spawn cooldown of 7 seconds
+--- Gun bots have a spawn cooldown of 5 seconds
---- Gun bots you are provided a rifle.
+--- Gun bots you are provided a pistol + rifle.
 --- Sword bots you are provided a Linked Sword
 --- You are provided an additional health boost by the evaluator, depends on the arena.
+-> 225 for sword bots, 150 for gun bots.
 -- If you failed both arenas during an evaluation, you are granted another chance to complete ONE arena during that evaluation.
 * Phase 4: Minor Instructor Consensus